ldci/OpenCV3-red/README.md

 ### This binding allows access about 600 basic OpenCV functions.
 ### This binding can used with 3.0 and higher version of opencv library.

 ###You must use 32-bit version of dynamically linked libraries.

+### NEW : FEBRUARY 2016
+CvArr! opaque structure is now defined as int-ptr! for a better access to structures values.
+See getImageValues.reds for detail.

+All samples are updated to be compatible with this new version.

+You'll also find pre-compiled libs (in /openCV3) for OSX, Linux and Windows for OpenCV3.0 and OPenCV3.1

+Enjoy:)

 ### NEW : January 2016
 Camera problems with windows are solved!
 You'll find in /libs/capture/src/ a C++ code for a library allowing access to camera with C++ functions.
 Code must be compiled by yourself.
 Exported functions are declared in /libs/videoio/videoio.reds.